Welcome to the most fundamental and important aspect of playing: How to hold an ‘ukulele.

 Keep your elbow a couple inches away from your side as you hold the ‘ukulele.
 If you were to draw an imaginary line from your shoulder to your fretting hand, you’d want your elbow along the line.

-- Hold the ‘ukulele in a relaxed manner.
+- Hold an ‘ukulele in a relaxed manner.

 - Keep your thumb behind the neck.

 - Keep the ‘ukulele upright and against your chest/belly.

 - Keep your fingers relatively parallel to the frets – unless you are playing a chord that requires you to turn your wrist.

 - Let the ‘ukulele slide flat onto your lap.
 This makes things much, much harder for your wrist.